Ta Phin Village

 The road to Ta Phin village is extremely beautiful.
 With the mountain sloping side of the green terraced fields.
 And two sides of the road are many flowers blooming.
 The village is home to ethnic minorities, including two Red Dao and H’mong ethnic groups

 The best time to visit Ta Phin is March and May or from mid-September to early December.
 That time of the year, the rice in terraced fields is beautiful, the weather is dry and pleasant.
-It is sunny during the day and cool at night.
+It is sunny during the day and cools at night.

 Ta Phin is the nearest village of Red Dao’s ethnic group within the area of Sapa district.
 From Sapa, it will take about 30 minutes to reach here by motorbike.
 The mountainous road can make it difficult for cars to move, so the best solution is to hire a “xe om”, or motorbike taxi, and the experienced driver will take you to the right place at a very reasonable price with many useful advice and tips.

-A lot of tourists choose to trek to Ta Phin village to enjoy the beautiful view of rice paddies, beautiful sceneries and some other villages on the way.
+A lot of tourists choose to trek to Ta Phin village to enjoy the beautiful view of rice paddies, beautiful sceneries, and some other villages on the way.
 Trekking roads to the village start from Sapa and are about 12 to 14 km long depending on where you stop in the village.
 The easiest way to take is the one starting around Sapa lake: a small rocky way that goes through Ma Tra village and its rice paddies.
-Then you enter the concrete road, travel through some scenic hills and a small bamboo forest, you will arrive Ta Phin village
+Then you enter the concrete road, travel through some scenic hills and a small bamboo forest, you will arrive at Ta Phin village

 Coming to Ta Phin village, tourists will be impressed by the image of the Mong and the red Dao women in their charming and colorful costumes.
 They are friendly people who are always ready to guide you on how to weave.
 The product they made carries the richness of the mountains and forests of the village.
 Besides, you can visit Ta Phin brocade weaving village where you can buy products as gifts such as bags, backpacks, wallets, towels, robes…or unique silver jewelry such as bracelets, rings, or necklaces